Talha-Ali-5365/InstantRun/README.md

 ## Notes

--   The agent will remove the repository folder if it already exists to ensure a clean setup.
--   The `docker run` command will open a new terminal window using `alacritty -e` for better user experience.
+-   The `docker run` command will open a new terminal window using `alacritty -e` for terminal ouptut, So make sure alacritty terminal is installed on your machine.
--   The agent avoids using `cd` commands as it assumes the current directory is the repository's root after cloning.
--   The agent will not install dependencies directly using `pip install` if there is no `requirements.txt` file.
+-   The agent is not perfect and may encounter issues with certain repositories or setups.
+It is recommended to review the terminal output for any errors or issues.

 ## Contributing